Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Public Safety - State and Local Governments - Use of Unmanned Aircraft

-Would prohibit evidence obtained through the use of an unmanned aircraft from being admissible in criminal, civil, or administrative proceedings.
-Would prohibit units of State government or political subdivisions of the State from deploying or operating an unmanned aircraft absent certain exceptions (federal law enforcement, authorized operations, etc.).
-Would also prohibit use of information acquired through government drone operations.
+Would provide that certain evidence obtained through the use of an unmanned aircraft is inadmissible in a criminal, civil, or administrative proceeding.
+Would prohibit a unit of State government or political subdivision from deploying or operating an unmanned aircraft subject to certain exceptions.
+Would prohibit use of information acquired through unmanned aircraft operations by government entities.

 10